disco-lang/disco/CONTRIBUTING.md

 Disco is written in [Haskell](http://haskell.org).
-The level of Haskell skill needed to understand and contribute to the Disco codebase varies widely, but generally speaking you will probably need to be comfortable with standard monads (`Except`, `Reader`, `State`, `Maybe`) and with standard container types like `Data.Set` and `Data.Map`.
-If you'd like to learn enough Haskell to contribute to Disco, we recommend starting by [working through these course materials](https://www.cis.upenn.edu/~cis194/spring13/).
+The level of Haskell skill needed to understand and contribute to the Disco codebase varies widely depending on which part of the code you look at, but generally speaking you will probably need to be comfortable with standard monads (`Except`, `Reader`, `State`, `Maybe`) and with standard container types like `Data.Set` and `Data.Map`.
+If you'd like to learn enough Haskell to contribute to Disco, we recommend starting by [working through these introductory Haskell course materials](https://www.cis.upenn.edu/~cis194/spring13/).

 If you'd like to contribute some code but are unsure where to begin,